flutter/flutter/packages/flutter_tools/doc/daemon.md

 - `fullRestart`: optional; whether to do a full (rather than an incremental) restart of the application
 - `reason`: optional; the reason for the full restart (eg. `save`, `manual`) for reporting purposes
 - `pause`: optional; when doing a hot restart the isolate should enter a paused mode
+- `debounce`: optional; whether to automatically debounce multiple requests sent in quick succession (this may introduce a short delay in processing the request)

 #### app.reloadMethod